vhive-serverless/vSwarm/README.md

 typically consisting of a number of interconnected serverless functions, and with a general focus on realistic data-intensive workloads.

+This suite is a turnkey and fully tested solution meant to used in conjunction with [vHive](https://github.com/ease-lab/vhive), and is compatible with all technologies that it supports, namely, containers, Firecracker and gVisor microVMs.
+The majority of benchmarks support distributed tracing with [Zipkin](https://zipkin.io/) which traces both the infra components and the user functions.

 ## Directory Structure

 - `benchmarks` contains all of the available benchmark source code and manifests.